Executive Director, Elementary Academic Affairs

 See the Immunization Flyer on this page and in the elementary buildings.

-No, school district boundaries within the city school district will be established by the Superintendent.
-In establishing these boundaries, due consideration will be given to the capacity of buildings, size of classes, distances, topography, transportation and other pertinent factors.
-Students will attend the school in the school attendance area in which they reside, unless open enrollment is requested and approved.
+School district boundaries within the school district are established by the Superintendent.
+Students attend the school in their designated attendance area in which they reside, unless open enrollment is requested and approved.

 You may complete an application at www.lunchapplication.com or pick-up a paper application available in the school offices after July 1.